Generating Near-Bipartite Bricks: Matching Covered Graphs

 \subsubsection{Bicontractions, retracts and bi-splittings}

-Let $G$ be a matching covered graph and $v$ a vertex of degree two, with distinct neighbours $u$ and $w$.
+Let $G$ be a matching covered graph and let $v$ be a vertex of degree two, with two distinct neighbours $u$ and $w$.
 The {\it bicontraction} of~$v$ is the operation of contracting the two edges $vu$ and $vw$ incident with~$v$.
 Note that $X:=\{u,v,w\}$ is the shore of a tight cut of~$G$, and that the graph resulting from the bicontraction of~$v$ is the same as the \mbox{$\partial(X)$-contraction $G/X$}, whereas the other $\partial(X)$-contraction $G/\overline{X}$ is isomorphic to~$C_4$ (possibly with multiple edges).

 The {\it retract} of~$G$ is the graph obtained from~$G$ by bicontracting all its degree two vertices.
 The above observation implies that the retract of a matching covered graph is also matching covered.
-Carvalho et al. \cite{clm05} showed that the retract of~$G$ is unique up to isomorphism.
+Carvalho et al. \cite{clm05} showed that the retract of a matching covered graph is unique up to isomorphism.
 It is important to note that even if $G$ is simple, the retract of~$G$ may have multiple edges.

 The operation of bi-splitting is the converse of the operation of bicontraction.
 Let $H$ be a graph and let $v$ be a vertex of $H$ of degree at least two.
 Let $G$ be a graph obtained from $H$ by replacing the vertex $v$ by two new vertices $v_1$~and~$v_2$, distributing the edges in $H$ incident with $v$ between $v_1$~and~$v_2$ such that each gets at least one, and then adding a new vertex~$v_0$ and joining it to both $v_1$~and~$v_2$.
 Then we say that $G$ is obtained from $H$ by {\it bi-splitting} $v$ into $v_1$~and~$v_2$.
 It is easily seen that if $H$ is matching covered, then $G$ is also matching covered, and that $H$ can be recovered from $G$ by bicontracting the vertex $v_0$ and denoting the contraction vertex by $v$.